Aletsch Arena Ski Switzerland

 The valley accommodations are cheaper, but only Fiesch has a full range of services & shops available.
 In the alpine, Bettmeralp is the largest, most picturesque village, plus has the best range of shops & services.

-For more information on the best places to stay, see our Aletsch Arena Accommodation Info page.
+For more info & recommendations on the best accommodation, see our Where to Stay in Aletsch Arena page.

 Ski Rentals, Lessons & Guiding